Roglic eyes third Vuelta as Olympic stars feel heat in Spain - RFI

 Madrid (AFP)

-Cycling's final 21-day race of the season, the Vuelta a Espana, gets underway in Burgos Saturday with three Olympic champions taking on the mountainous route bookended by individual time-trials.
+Cycling's final 21-day race of the season, the Vuelta a Espana, gets under way in Burgos on Saturday with three Olympic champions taking on the mountainous route bookended by individual time-trials.

 The race starts in a heatwave with the mercury set to tip 38C (100F) on the first of 21 stages.